Virtual Events – 5 Benefits of Going Digital

-Often referred to as the next best thing or a temporary measure, virtual events seem to be second choice, so when things go back to ‘normal’ will they be shelved again to make way for their physical counterparts or could that change?
+Often referred to as the next best thing or a temporary measure, virtual events seem to be the second choice, so when things go back to ‘normal’ will they be shelved again to make way for their physical counterparts or could that change?

 As restrictions prolong the restarting of physical events and virtual experiences become more and more widely adopted, the benefits are becoming clear.

-Here are five ways virtual events outshine their physical contemporaries:
+Find some tips on running virtual events here and below are five ways virtual events outshine their physical contemporaries:

 1. Going Green

 One of the immediate and obvious beneficiaries to going virtual is the environment.
 Both internationally and nationally attended events cost the climate dearly in emissions from transport, power, materials and waste.

 Virtual events, accessible without the need to jump on a plane, train or automobile or the need for a building, heat or power can immediately reduce these negative affects without compromising the key purposes of in-person events.

 Physical events require you to be there when it is live, but with virtual events you can do things differently so your audience can attend when it suits them and consume content on their timetable (or timezone)?

 Imagine an always-on immersive space with on-demand multi-media content.
 Add in some scheduled live sessions once a month, pop in new content and new features regularly to encourage repeat attendance.
 There are far less limitations in the virtual world and you are much more likely to achieve more get more interaction.

 When you go digital you can track everything.
 Every click, view, dwell-time, interaction, is available to you.
 This will give you unparalleled insight into your customers’ interests and behaviours.
 Far more than you will ever get in the physical world.